 |Sangmyung University, Korea||2||0||1||1||0||2|

 |Montana State University, USA||0||3||3||2||1||3|

 Undergraduate students at PUK can apply for a year or nine-month study abroad program.
 This program allows the students to study abroad for a year or nine months and earn transferable credits either at a Korean university or at an American university.
 Students choosing a Korean university can have their tuition fees waived, according to our institutional agreements.
 Students intending to study at an American university are required to submit an official TOEFL® score of 525 or above.

 PUK has accepted homestay study groups from sister schools in Korea and the U.S. PUK students can apply to be host families.
 Many PUK students have served as homestay hosts for overseas students and taken part in international exchanges at home.

 PUK has sent groups of students annually to participating institutions in Korea and the United States, particularly for the purpose of foreign language learning.
 The length of the program ranges from one week to three weeks.
 The students can learn foreign cultures and customs through homestay programs.

-The university has exchange agreements with Korea Maritime University, Walailak University (Thailand), Guangxi University (P.R.C), National Taipei University of Technology (Taiwan), Kainan University (Taiwan), and University of Seoul (Republic of Korea) enabling various education and research exchanges.
+The university has exchange agreements with Korea Maritime and Ocean University, Walailak University (Thailand), Guangxi University (P.R.C), National Taipei University of Technology (Taiwan), Kainan University (Taiwan), and University of Seoul (Republic of Korea) enabling various education and research exchanges.